 From award-winning ribs to apple pie bacon, Pig of the Month BBQ knows how to make feast-worthy meats.
 The brand’s spiral sliced ham is no exception.
-The magic begins with the selection of mouth-wateringly tender marbled pork, which then gets brined with a mix of herbs including allspice, garlic, gloves, and juniper berry.
+The magic begins with the selection of mouth-wateringly tender marbled pork, which then gets brined with a mix of herbs including allspice, garlic, cloves, and juniper berry.
 Next, the succulent 8- to 12-pound hunk of meat gets smoked over a mix of fruit and hickory wood for a full 24 hours.
 Finally, the ham gets topped off with a sweet, gooey maple glaze before it’s shipped off ready to heat-and-eat to your Easter holiday table.

 Hickory Farms needs no introduction.
 The company has been synonymous with tasty holiday meats for over 65 years, so it should be no surprise to see their spiral sliced ham on this list.
 Their HoneyGold ham is slow cured with a dash of honey for that signature succulent sweetness.
 It comes fully cooked and spiral sliced, so just pop it in the oven with the included glaze mix and it’s perfect to throw on a roll for a hearty holiday sandwich or for scooping up creamy mash at your Easter dinner table.